amoa400/aa-io/README.md

 aa-io
 =========

-a realtime communication library base on Engine.io (es6 style)
+a realtime communication library base on Engine.io